tomoya-yamanokuchi/Contrastively-Disentangled-Sequential-Variational-Audoencoder/README.md

 Overview of this repository
 -----------------------
-Pytorch-lightning implementation of C-DSVAE with docker environment.
+Pytorch-lightning implementation of [C-DSVAE](https://github.com/JunwenBai/C-DSVAE) with docker environment.

-Main procedure
+Main procedure for running the training code
 -----------------------
 ```
 $ mkdir ~/workspace